majesty-indiedev/driver-whatsapp-cloud/README.md

 ## Sending Whatsapp Templates

 >Facebook is still experimenting a lot with its Whatsapp features.
-This is why some of them behave differently on certain platforms.
-General it is easy to say that all of them work within the native Whatsapp on your phones.
-But e.g. the List Template is not working inside the Whatsapp Desktop APP website chat and the online Messenger
+This is why some of them behave differently on certain platforms.In general it is easy to say that all of them work within the native Whatsapp App on your phones.
+But e.g. the List Template is not working inside the Whatsapp Desktop App.

 ### Text